mlochbaum/bencharray/README.md

 # Array language benchmarks

-In-progress benchmark suite for array languages, currently targetting BQN only.
+In-progress benchmark suite for array languages.
+Supports BQN primarily, with working but not-too-accurate cross-language interfaces to BQN, Dyalog APL, and J.

 To use: